-Everyone thinks there is no logic in connecting separation and successful marriage, but in some cases, that’s exactly what a couple should do if they want to save their marriage.
+Everyone thinks there is no logic in connecting separation from husband or wife and successful marriage, but in some cases, that’s exactly what a couple should do if they want to save their marriage.

 Having a clear thought

-By splitting up, both partners will soon realize that single life was not what they thought it to be.
+By splitting up, both partners will soon know that single life was not what they thought it to be.
 Humans were not made to live by themselves or alone.
 They will start missing the other person shortly after the separation.

 They will easily see the flows and the benefits of the single life.
 With that, it will be much easier to make a good decision about the marriage and realize that they want to be back in it.

-Set the rules of separation
+Set the rules of separation in marriage

 It is best if the spouses agree to the terms and set some rules while being separated.
 It seems tragic, but going on a break can actually be a lot of fun.

 The time span of the separation can be set before taking the big step so that the partners are sure of not losing each other.
 A period of three to six months is optimal, but even a year is ok.